Last reviewed · 8 May 2026 · Independent UK SRS Reference

 For more detail on Scope 3 see scope 3 under UK SRS.

-• UK SRS S1 non-climate disclosures: two-year deferral.
+• UK SRS S1 non-climate disclosures: elective two-year relief.

-In-scope listed companies may defer reporting against UK SRS S1 for non-climate sustainability matters for up to two years.
+An in-scope listed company may opt not to report against UK SRS S1 for non-climate sustainability matters for up to two years,

-Throughout the deferral, UK SRS S1 non-climate reporting operates on a comply-or-explain basis:
+UK SRS S1 non-climate reporting then operates on a comply-or-explain basis, again with no sunset:

 where a company has identified non-climate sustainability risks or opportunities that could reasonably be expected to affect its prospects,